tarantool/doc/sphinx/reference_rock/dbms.rst

 ===========================================================

 This example assumes that MySQL 5.5 or MySQL 5.6 or MySQL 5.7 has been installed.
 Recent MariaDB versions will also work, the MariaDB C connector is used.
 The package that matters most is the MySQL client developer package, typically named something like libmysqlclient-dev.
 The file that matters most from this package is libmysqlclient.so or a similar name.
-One can use :code:`find` or :code:`whereis` to see what directories these files are installed in.
+One can use ``find`` or ``whereis`` to see what directories these files are installed in.

 It will be necessary to install Tarantool's MySQL driver shared library, load it, and use it to connect to a MySQL server.
 After that, one can pass any MySQL